FrankHossfeld/gwt-modules-migration/README.md

 **Important Note**

-Even we are using a Maven multi structure, the Mavan child modules do not refer the parent pom!
+Even we are using a Maven multi module structure, the Mavan child modules do not refer the parent pom!

 ## Example